chinamike65/hugo-tuolesi/content/book2/book2en.md

 Afterwards, some people in the country achieved the achievement, flew to the pure land of various Buddhas and Bodhisattvas, and flew away; some people burned their bodies with natural fire and passed away.

-And just like that, the country is empty again.
+And just like that, the country was empty again.

 After it was empty, many people from outside lived in this place.
-At this time, a disciple of King Enzabodhi, who was accomplished by the dragon girl, went to teach sutras and esoteric methods.
+At this time, a disciple of King Indrabhuti, who was accomplished by the dragon girl, went to teach sutras and esoteric methods.
 All the people were accomplished, and it was empty again.

 The country of Afghanistan has been emptied three times in total.